 Todo curioso viajero guarda a Granada en su corazón, aún sin haberla visitado.

 Maurits Cornelis Escher, a Dutch graphic artist and mathematician (b.1898 – d.1972) was blown away by the plasterwork, geometry and tessalations inside the Alhambra palace.
-So much so he visited twice in 1936 and 1937.
+He visited twice in 1936 and 1937.

 “The Alhambra in Granada is the most fertile source of inspiration of all those from which I have drunk”.